PrintedPrecision/Printed-Precision-Trickler/README.md

 ### Bulk Dispense Module
 1. Install the Bulk Disk using the same technique as installation of a trickler disk, first lining up the keyed motor shaft with the through-hole on the disk before pressing it into place using the center knob and your thumbs on opposite sides of the flat top surface
 2. Rotate the Bulk Cup until the larger opening in the sidewall is facing towards you
-3. Place the Bulk Hopper on top of the disk, with the hopper portion away from you and pointing up.
+3. Place the Bulk Funnel on top of the disk, with the hopper portion away from you and pointing up.
 The bar extending from the bottom of the hopper will protrude through the opening in the Bulk Cup side wall towards you at this point in time
-4. Line up the tab on the far side of the Bulk Hopper with the small hole in the far sidewall of the Bulk Cup, and press firmly to insert the tab into the hole
+4. Line up the tab on the far side of the Bulk Funnel with the small hole in the far sidewall of the Bulk Cup, and press firmly to insert the tab into the hole
 5. Once the far tab has been inserted, keep forwards pressure while sliding the near-side tab to your right into the horizontal slot in the Bulk Cup sidewall
 6. Once both tabs have been inserted into their respective slots, pull the hopper back towards you slightly to ensure it is firmly pressed against the surface of the Bulk Cup's sidewall near the large opening
-7. If the red rubber Hopper Gasket is not positioned within the retaining groove at the top of the installed Bulk Hopper, replace it back into the top groove at this time
+7. If the red rubber Hopper Gasket is not positioned within the retaining groove at the top of the installed Bulk Funnel, replace it back into the top groove at this time
 ### Final Assembly
 1. With the Base Module in place on top of the scale, lower the Trickle Dispense Module into the left square opening of the Module Mount
    - NOTE: The Trickler Module has a hole in the bottom near the edge that kernels will drop through, this hole must face the center funnel of the Module Mount
 2. With the Base Module in place on top of the scale, lower the Bulk Dispense Module into the right square opening of the Module Mount
    - NOTE: The Bulk Dispense Module has a tighter fit than the Trickle Dispense Module due to the additional weight of a full powder hopper
-3. Insert the Powder Hopper into the top of the Bulk Hopper, where it will have a snug fit inside of the Hopper Gasket, until it reaches a hard stop and can be inserted no further
+3. Insert the Powder Hopper into the top of the Bulk Funnel, where it will have a snug fit inside of the Hopper Gasket, until it reaches a hard stop and can be inserted no further
 4. Place the Powder Hopper Cap over the top of the Powder Hopper
+### Plugging Everything In
+1. Plug the end of the Bulk cable into the motor of your Bulk Dispense Module
+   - The connector may only be inserted in one direction, with the alignment tabs facing up
+2. Plug the end of the Trickle cable into the motor of your Trickle Dispense Module
+3. Plug one end of the provided RS-232 cable into the matching port on the right side of your trickler Control Unit as well as the rear of your fx-series scale
+4. Plug the included power adapter into both the wall and the barrel jack on the right side of your trickler Control Unit
+   - ***CAUTION*** To avoid spilled powder from the startup calibration cycle, double-check that the enable toggle, the middle button on the control unit, is not depressed when plugging in the power cable for the first time
 ### Scale Configuration
 Settings that require configuration and the configured values:
 - bA5Fnc-Cond = 0